What's Really Happening With The Preserve Condo Market?

 The bigger picture is simple.
 Preserve condos work for people who want modern, low maintenance living inside a family focused neighbourhood.
 Not downtown.
 Not the lakefront.
 Just a calm, connected part of Oakville that fits real life and keeps drawing people in.

-February 2026 The Preserve Condo Market Stats
+March 2026 The Preserve Condo Market Stats

 The Preserve Condo Average Days on Market